Let me start off by saying that even reading this chapter is a vital step in your trading journey.

-However, what you can do is to make a choice on how much you let our emotions affect your trading decisions.
+However, what you can do is to make a choice on how much you let your emotions affect your trading decisions.

-And this is what we will discuss and practice in this level.
+And this is what we will discuss and practice at this level.

 The skill of managing your own emotions.
 A huge part of Forex Trading Psychology.

-Trading psychology discusses the significance of traders mindset and how to manage emotions, feelings, thought processes, and decisions when trading.
+Trading psychology discusses the significance of a trader’s mindset and how to manage emotions, feelings, thought processes, and decisions when trading.

 These include fear, anger, impatience and greed.

-There’s no doubt that the world of Forex trading psychology is much more complex that that but we will keep it sweet and short for now.
+There’s no doubt that the world of Forex trading psychology is much more complex than that but we will keep it sweet and short for now.